Join us for Stations of the Cross at 6:00 p.m. on

 alma maters, area museums,

-health related organizations,
+non-profit health related organizations,

 and many other non-profit